• Train

 OpenCV with C++ object detector demo code for face detection

-OpenCV was built for maximum efficiency and performance of computing-intensive vision tasks.
+The authors built OpenCV for maximum efficiency and performance of computing-intensive vision tasks.
 Therefore, it has a strong focus on real-time applications of AI vision.
-The software is written in optimized C and is able to take advantage of multicore processors (multi-threading).
+The authors wrote the open-source software in optimized C to take advantage of multicore processors (multi-threading).

 opencv computer vision use cases